-The electric intelligent motorboat company favored by LI Zexiang has received additional investment from HKX Fund and Clear Water Bay Fund | Exclusive Report by Yingke
+The electric intelligent motorboat company favored by LI Zexiang has received additional investments from HKX Fund and Clear Water Bay Fund | Exclusive Report by Yingke

 Author | Huang Nan